 - Thomas S. Foley Graduate Fellowship, Foley Institute, Washington State University, June 2010.

-- Trinity College Dublin Scholarship for Academic Achievement, March 2005.
+- Trinity College Dublin Scholarship for Academic Achievement (awarded for receiving a first-class honors in the second-year Scholarship exams), March 2005.

 Simulated critical tasks; Cognitive testing; Actigraphy